pdumpa08/WebPad/README.md

 <img src=assets/case_split.png alt="case of WebPad" width="500"/>

 ## PCB:
 Below are my PCB design and schematic.
 I designed the schematic/PCB to match the needs of web developers, with 5 switches offering access to essential functions (described in the firmware section).
 Basic connection techniques like using both layers for traces were rquired and implemented.
-After a little research, I found the lack of a ground plane will liekly not affect functionality significantly in this product.
+After a little research, I found that using a ground plane will liekly improve functionality in this product.

 <img src=assets/PCB_design.png alt="PCB Design" width="500"/>